danieljwilson/obsidian/Personal/peerScholar psya01 2020.md

 Reflection:
 Comments to peers:

-## Nothing
-No submission.

-## Draft
-- improving online learning

 ## Final Essay
 - identify theory, hypothesis, methods, IV and DV

 >Although all components were addressed, many were addressed superficially and were not explained well.

 >Your summary of the article touched on all required components however many were addressed superficially and were not explained well - for example when you say the dependent variable is the students, what do you mean?

+> A clear summary with well identified independent and dependent variables, theory, hypothesis, and methods.

 >The implementation plan was not sufficiently detailed to demonstrate deep thought.

-> A clear summary with well identified independent and dependent variables, theory, hypothesis, and methods.

 > Your proposed intervention in Ontario schools made a clear connection to the results of the paper and showed true creativity and thought.
 Well done.